Spatial Manager™ for AutoCAD Overview

 Transformation of coordinates

-Spatial Manager™ for AutoCAD will calculate geometric transformations of the features in line with the import processes, which will depend on the chosen Coordinate System (CRS) for the source and target (drawing) data.
+Spatial Manager™ for AutoCAD will calculate geometric transformations of the features in line with the import and export processes, which will depend on the chosen Coordinate System (CRS) for the source and target (drawing) data.

 User data sources